ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 ### Nomenclature

-Detailed guidance on process and technosphere flow nomenclature is provided in Table 1.
-General Information Field Conventions and Appendix D:ILCD Nomenclature Rules.
+Detailed guidance on process and flow nomenclature is provided in Table 1.
+General Information Field Conventions.
+Elementary Flow nomenclature specific guidance can be found in Appendix: D FEDEFL Nomenclature Rules, while guidance on Technosphere Flow and Process nomenclature can be found in Appendix:E ILCD Nomenclature Rules.

 #### Categorization

 Datasets from different databases with disparate categorization schemes can prevent connectivity, cause duplications and/or confusion among users, and result in a bulky database.
+Flows are categorized as either elementary or technosphere flows.

+Therefore, FLCAC has adopted the
+EPA Flow List for elementary flow categorization.
+Elementary flows are further classified into eight classes as described in Appendix D: Rule 4 The classification of elementary flows allows for a more systematic approach to the creation of the FEDEFL.

-Therefore, FLCAC has adopted the EPA Flow List for elementary flow categorization and the North American Industry Classification System (NAICS) 2 digit/4 digit classification scheme for categorizing intermediate processes and technosphere flows (see:
+Technosphere flows and intermediate processes are further classified using the North American Industry Classification System (NAICS) 2 digit/4 digit classification scheme for categorizing intermediate processes and technosphere flows (see: